|IZVG Home Page||

 Tania is based in Barcelona, Spain.

-Mark Stidworthy MA VetMB PhD MRCPath MRCVS - Pathologist
+Mark Stidworthy MA VetMB PhD MRCPath MRCVS - Principal Veterinary Pathologist

 Mark has been responsible for the pathology division of IZVG since 2003.
 He has pathology residency training and diagnostic experience from Liverpool and Cambridge Veterinary Schools, and completed his PhD, studying repair in the central nervous system, at Cambridge.
 Mark is a Fellow of the Royal College of Pathologists in the specialty of Veterinary Pathology, and an RCVS Recognised Specialist in Veterinary Pathology (Zoo and Wildlife).
-Mark is the current President of the British Veterinary Zoological Society, was the Founder Secretary of the British Society of Veterinary Pathology.
-He and speaks and publishes regularly in the field of zoo and wildlife pathology.
+Mark is the current Senior Vice-President of the British Veterinary Zoological Society and was the Founder Secretary of the British Society of Veterinary Pathology.
+He speaks and publishes regularly in the field of zoo and wildlife pathology.

 Daniela Denk Dr med vet DiplECVP MRCVS - Pathologist